assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft6.md

 However, in this case, R1 will not know when the Salt Channel session terminates.
 Same for relay R2.
-They only see encrypted application data in AppMessage packets once the session has been established.
+They only see encrypted application data in AppPacket packets once the session has been established.
 This results in the situation where R2 must keep the BLE connection open even after the session is closed.
 This may waste valuable resources and possibly hinders new connections from being established.